One Breast Or Two Per Feed?

 Breasts make different amounts of milk

-How much breast milk a breast can store varies from mother to mother and even from breast to breast within the same mother.
+How much breast milk a breast can hold or store varies from mother to mother and even from breast to breast within the same mother.
+It could be anything from 30ml (1oz) or less to 120ml (4oz) or more.
 How much breast milk a breast can store is known as the storage capacity.
-A mother with a small storage capacity can make just as much milk in 24 hours as one with a large storage capacity but she will need to feed her baby much more often.
+A mother with a small storage capacity can make just as much milk each day as one with a large storage capacity but she will need to feed her baby more often.

 Size doesn’t matter

-It’s not possible to tell how much breast milk a mother’s breasts can store by looking at purely the size of the breasts because the amount of fatty tissue will control the cup size.
-It is the amount of glandular tissue (milk making tissue) within the breast that controls the amount of milk stored between feeds.
+It’s not possible to tell how much breast milk a mother’s breasts can hold or store by looking at purely the size of the breasts because the amount of fatty tissue will control the bra/cup size.
+It is the amount of milk making tissue (glandular tissue) within the breast that controls the amount of milk stored between feeds.
 So how can a mother know what her storage capacity is and whether her baby needs one breast or two per feed?

 One breast or two per feed?

 Let your baby decide!
-The only person who can tell you how often he needs to feed is your baby.
-Only your baby knows when one breast is empty and whether he needs the milk from another breast straight away to fill him up or in half an hour or two hours.
-Put another way, if a mother can store 50ml in each breast her baby might want both breasts per feed.
-Whereas the baby of a mother who stores 120ml in each breast may only want one breast per feed.
-You don’t need to know how much milk is stored so long as a baby is:
+The best person to tell you how many breasts to have at each feed, and how often he needs to feed, is your baby.
+As different mothers store different amounts of milk there can’t be a single rule for all babies.
+For example, the baby of a mother who can store 60ml in each breast might want both breasts per feed most of the time.
+However the baby of a mother who stores 120ml or more in each breast might only want one breast per feed most of the time.
+You don’t need to know how much milk is stored in your breasts so long as your baby is:

 All breast milk is good